 Beware models without flame failure!

 While gas cooktops are impressive for their instant heat control, some fall short in terms of safety.
+We don't test or recommend any gas cooktop that doesn't have a flame failure safety feature.

 What is a flame failure device?